ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 ### Configuring image overwriting

-Sets whether to show the 'Overwrite file' checkbox in image editor, you can configure it via {@link module:ckbox/ckboxconfig~CKBoxImageEditingConfig#allowOverwrite `config.ckbox.imageEditing.allowOverwrite`} option.
+This option lets you set whether to show the 'Overwrite file' checkbox in image editor.
+You can configure it via the {@link module:ckbox/ckboxconfig~CKBoxImageEditingConfig#allowOverwrite `config.ckbox.imageEditing.allowOverwrite`} option.

-By default, the checkbox option is shown.
+By default, the "Overwrite file" checkbox option is shown.

 ```js
 import { CKBox } from '@ckeditor/ckeditor5-ckbox';